-The Alberta Pipelines, a network of crude oil, condensate and NGLs pipelines located over an area of the Western Canadian Sedimentary Basin with both producing and developing oil and natural gas fields, serve a range of petroleum producing regions across the province and operate under competitive market-based tolling arrangements.
-These arrangements allow Pembina to respond to changes in economic and operating conditions and to one-time events in order to sustain the margin contribution from these systems.
+The Alberta Pipelines, a network of crude oil, condensate and NGL pipelines located over an area of the Western Canadian Sedimentary Basin with both producing and developing oil and natural gas fields, serve a range of petroleum producing regions across the province.
+Pembina's believes that its tolling arrangements allow it to respond to changes in economic and operating conditions and to one-time events in order to sustain the margin contribution from these systems.